EddyMcNut/uc-intg-onkyo-avr/docs/architecture.md

 ## Overview

 This integration uses an **event-based bidirectional communication model** with your AVR.
 Commands are sent to the AVR, and the AVR responds with state updates that are processed asynchronously.
-The AVR also sends unsolicited state updates when changes occur locally (e.g., volume adjusted on the physical remote or front panel).
+The AVR also sends unsolicited state updates when changes occur locally (e.g., volume adjusted manually on AVR).

 ## Communication Protocol